QPCKAC/CQC-Fall-Fest-23/README.md

 XXX: If you finish all this please reach out to organizers for tougher problems

+## Presentation Instructions

+Prompt: Create a video in which you present on a topic that you found interesting during the event.

+Video Length: 3-6 minutes

+Group Size: 1-4 People

+Prizes will be awarded based on who submits the best video as judged by the Executive Board.

 ## Helpful Links

 Link to launch IBM Quantum Composer: https://quantum-computing.ibm.com/composer